Gholamrezadar/GHDgl/README.md

 # GHDgl

-My personal OpenGL sandbox project.
-I plan to implement various OpenGL features and techniques in this project.
+Learning OpenGL from learnopengl.com (mostly).

 ![demo](demos/effects_rgb_split.png)
-Currently tested on Windows 10 (Visual Studio 2022) and Ubuntu 22.04 (GCC)
+Currently tested on Windows 10 (Visual Studio 2022) and Ubuntu 22.04 (GCC 11.4.0)

 ## Dependencies

 - CMake 3.31 or higher
 - You need to build assimp.dll and assimp.lib by your own and place them inside `vendor/assimp/lib` . also rename them in `CMakeLists.txt` file if needed.

-## Stack

 - CMake
 - OpenGL